-To ensure this Strategy is underpinned by the views of those who will be most impacted we engaged with CYP through educational settings to understand their experiences and aspirations.
+To ensure this strategy is underpinned by the views of those who will be most impacted on by its failure or success, we engaged with CYP through educational settings to understand their experiences and aspirations.
 CYP were supported by setting staff to provide their views about education, health, and their communities.